<iframe src="https://www.googletagmanager.com/ns.html?id=GTM-MVH6VT4" height="0" width="0" style="display:none;visibility:hidden">

 • Fancy/heavy doors

-Motion Control for Hidden Hinge Design
+How Motion Control Supports Concealed Hinge Design

 Motion control hinges use physics to control the weight and feel of doors and lids for the user.
 You see this technology used on heavy lids, such as those found on industrial or medical equipment.
 For most of the applications above, counterbalancing is not necessary.
 But if there is a lot of weight involved, or want to give a high-end feel, it can be useful.